dmaasland/efsl-icap-docker/README.md

 # ESET File Security for Linux ICAP scanning container
-This container runs ESET File Security for Linux in a container, and exposes ICAP via port 1344.
+This container runs ESET File Security for Linux in a container.
+This container exposes ICAP via port 1344.

 ## Building
 To build this container, first download the EFSL installer: